-How do you create an ecosystem?
-You plant a seed and let it grow!
+How do we create an ecosystem?
+We plant a seed and let it grow!

 Young companies call the first capital they raise the “seed round”.
 That makes sense.
 The goal is to grow a big strong tree.
 That starts with a seed.
 But where do seeds come from? 🤔

 We often talk about incubating and accelerating startups.
 But, in my opinion, much better metaphors are planting and harvesting startups.

 This is one of those rare situations where money does actually grow on trees!

 Trade Me was founded by Sam in 1999.
 I joined the team in 2000 shortly after he had convinced some former colleagues of his to invest $100,000 (in return for that investment they got half the company!)
 That money was used to hire the original team: firstly Jessi, then me and shortly after that Nigel.

 (The Trade Me seed round was funded from consulting profits.
 Our pile of turtles stands on a foundation of “time and materials”.)

 Trade Me was sold to Fairfax in 2006 for $750 million.
 By then the team had grown to 53 people.
 Some of us received life changing amounts from that sale - e.g. both Nigel and myself were shareholders in addition to employees by virtue of our own startups which were acquired by Trade Me at the time we joined the team.
 Others received smaller but still material amounts.
 Everybody in that original team was part of an employee bonus scheme set up at the time of the sale.

 Let’s list some of the ventures that have been started by that small group of people who worked at Trade Me in those early days: 1

 Natasha started Webstock, which may have had a bigger second-order impact on the ecosystem than any of the other examples in this list.
 Natasha also started Lil Regie and Tim from the original Trade Me team also worked on this.